Avoid These 10 Foods If You Want Clear Skin

 10. Coffee

 For some people, it's the added sugar and dairy they introduce to the coffee that's the problem.
-For others, it's the "adrenaline" rush that first cup of coffee in the morning creates that gets you going.
-Unfortunately, it also boosts the levels of the stress hormone cortisol creating a ripe condition for ramping up oil production and causing acne.
+For others, it's the "adrenaline" rush that the first cup of coffee in the morning creates that gets you going.
+Unfortunately, it also boosts the levels of the stress hormone cortisol, creating a ripe condition for ramping up oil production and causing acne.

-Making small changes to your diet may improve acne, by supporting your immune system and boosting your overall health.
+Making small changes to your diet may improve acne by supporting your immune system and boosting your overall health.
 However, there is currently no substantial evidence to prove that certain foods cause acne.